Calculating Markup As a Component of Selling Price

 A Simple Formula for Understanding Your Profit Margin

-Markup is the difference between what a product or service costs you and the price at which you ultimately sell it to consumers.
+A "markup" is the difference between what a product or service costs you to produce and the price at which you ultimately sell it to consumers.
 It's usually expressed as a percentage, and it's an important number.

 Establishing markup is one of the most important parts of pricing strategy particularly when you're starting a new business.
 Markups must be sizable enough to cover all your anticipated business expenses, as well as reductions like markdowns, stock shortages, and employee and customer discounts.
 Yet they must still provide the business with a good profit.

 The acceptable range of markups can be different from industry to industry because they're based in part on what customers are willing to spend.
 This, in turn, is influenced by the industry.
 The pricing strategies of your competitors can also play an important role.

 For example, small appliance manufacturers can sometimes assign markups of 30 percent or more, while clothing is often marked up by as much as 100 percent.
 Even within industries, markups can vary.
 The automotive industry is usually limited to a 5 to 10 percent markup on most new cars, but sports utility vehicles might enjoy markups as high as 25 percent or more.

 Anticipated Sales Volume

 Anticipated sales volume is a significant factor in markup as well.
 High volume goods can use a lower markup and still generate the required level of profit.
 As volume increases, unit costs might come down.

 The Strength of Your Brand

 The strength of your brand is also a factor.
 A strong brand can command a higher price and a higher markup even though its cost might be more substantial.